Skip to content

 Text Structure

-Students identify features of an expository text.
+Students identify the main idea and supporting details in an expository text.

 Grade Level(s)